- Urinary Tract Infections: What Are They?

 The urinary tract includes four different organs: the bladder, the kidneys, the ureters, and the urethra.
 UTIs typically start out in the bladder.
 Nothing about a UTI is comfortable, but the worst part of a UTI occurs when the infection makes its way to the kidneys.
 At this point, the pain is nearly unbearable.

 From there, UTIs can take on two different forms.
-There are cystitis urinary tract infections and urethritis urinary tract infections.
-The first type of UTI is one that stays contained within the bladder.
+There is feline idiopathic cystitis and urethritis urinary tract infections.
+The first type is one that stays contained within the bladder.
 The second category of UTIs includes those that spread to the urethra.
 Basically, the type of urinary tract infection that is contracted depends on where the infection initially begins.

-Both cystitis and urethritis UTIs have the potential to spread to the kidneys, so no matter which one you or your cat is facing, it is very imperative that you seek professional help and guidance.
+Both cystitis and urethritis UTIs have the potential to spread to the kidneys, so no matter which one you or your cat is facing, it is very imperative that you seek vet help and guidance for treatment.
 While UTIs are a frequent occurrence, their severity is nothing as mild as the common cold.
 Urinary tract infections require medical attention because they must be treated with antibiotics, which can only be obtained by way of a prescription.

 The thing about cats is that they often appear to be very cool, calm, and collected, even when they are in pain.
 They aren’t known as silent sufferers for no reason.
 In fact, cats cover up their misery because it’s so natural and innate for them to do so.
 It’s not necessarily on purpose.
 In fact, it just happens to be an instinct for our feline friends.
 So how do you know if your kitty cat is suffering from a UTI?
 Well, cats are sneaky, but they’re not totally deceptive.
 Let’s talk about the signs and symptoms of UTIS for cats.

-The Signs and Symptoms of UTIs in Cats
+The Signs and Symptoms of A Cat UTI

-As you might expect, the symptoms of cat UTI are closely aligned with the functioning of the kidneys, bladder, urethra, and ureters.
+As you might expect, the symptoms of feline lower urinary tract infections are closely aligned with the functioning of the kidneys, bladder, urethra, and ureters.
 If you assumed that the symptoms of UTIs for cats include trouble with urination and odors.

 The signs that your cat has a UTI include…